NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 This arranges instances of the compartment `comp` next to one another along the index set `set` (in linear order of that index set).
 The compartment `comp` is required to have been declared as distributed over `set` (but not restricted to that index set).

-The specifics of how you can use this will be documented separately
+The specifics of how you can use this is [documented separately](advanced_concepts.html#grid1d-connections).

 ### `@directed_graph`